pypa/packaging.python.org/source/specifications/pylock-toml.rst

   file).
 - Tools supporting dependency groups MUST also support extras.
-- Tools SHOULD explicitly set this key to an empty array to signal that the inputs used to generate the lock file had no dependency groups (e.g. a ``pyproject.toml`` file had no ``[dependency-groups]`` table), signalling that the lock file is, in effect, multi-use even if it only looks to be single-use.
+- Tools SHOULD explicitly set this key to an empty array to signal that the inputs used to generate the lock file had no dependency groups (e.g. a :ref:`pyproject.toml <pyproject-toml-spec>` file had no :ref:`[dependency-groups] <dependency-groups>` table), signalling that the lock file is, in effect, multi-use even if it only looks to be single-use.

 .. _pylock-default-groups:

 ``default-groups``
 ==================